 The Covid-19 pandemic has made an indelible mark on almost every country in the world.
 The rapid spread of Covid-19 across the globe, coupled with limited scientific understanding about the virus has caused healthcare agencies to rethink how to best care for patients.
 The Covid-19 pandemic has set up 3 major areas of concern that can be quickly tracked and understood more completely and more rapidly by implementation of patient registry software.

-1 – Migration of disease spread
+1 – Patient Registry Software Tracking Migration of Disease Spread

 In the United States, a major challenge continues to better understand transmission of Covid-19 among different populations.
 In just over 4 months, health policy has been modified and changed dozens of times to prevent or limit disease transmission.
 From orders by the US Surgeon General to not wear a mask, to the most recent recommendation to wear face shields – significant healthcare guidance and recommendations change frequently.
 The implementation of patient registry software programs allows real-time data collection and offers a critical advantage to better understand what actions truly support mitigation of Covid-19 disease spread.

 2 – Impact on prevention and treatment of non-communicable diseases (NCDs)